-Hero culture is encouraged with management praising employees for making the effort to come in even when they’re unwell, there comes a time though when organisations must consider how negative a culture this could become, and the long term downfalls that presenteeism present.
+Hero culture is encouraged with management praising employees for making the effort to come in even when they’re unwell.
+However, there comes a time when organisations must consider how negative a culture this could become, and the long term downfalls that presenteeism and leavism present.

-Weelbeing charity CABA recently conducted a survey that found 35% of employees are too scared to call in sick through fear of being judged against standards of other colleagues, similarly 14% of those surveyed stated that they often forego a lunchbreak to keep up with the demands set on them by their organisation
+Wellbeing charity CABA recently conducted a survey that found 35% of employees are too scared to call in sick through fear of being judged against standards of other colleagues, similarly, 14% of those surveyed stated that they often forego a lunch break to keep up with the demands set on them by their organisation

-The obvious pitfalls here regard the spreading of whatever illness an employee practising presenteeism has brought into the office, whilst some companies will celebrate the employees determination to come in to work, they may well not notice three or four other employees contracting the illness, and also coming in to work but operating on a significantly lower level of productivity.
+The obvious pitfalls here regards the spreading of an illness.
+Whilst some companies will celebrate the employees’ determination to come into work, they may well not notice three or four other employees contracting the illness, and also coming in to work but operating on a significantly lower level of productivity.

 Another hero culture cause is that of people willingly and regularly taking unpaid overtime.
 Whether it’s starting an hour early or leaving an hour later… perhaps even both… when one or two staff members start working extra hours it quickly becomes the norm.

-The issue here, apart from that of taking away from a necessary work life balance, is that of the potential for workforce burnout which subsequently lead to an increase in sickness within the workplace.
+The issue here, apart from that of taking away from a necessary work-life balance, is that of the potential for workforce burnout which subsequently leads to an increase in sickness absence within the workplace.

 According to a study from the Association of Accounting Technicians Brits clock up 9024 hours of unpaid overtime in there career, if we are to take an average of around £11 per hour for an employee in their career, that’s a potential loss of earnings of nearly £100,000!